Command line tool

 $ al-ctl test api -e localhost:8081 --service-name discovery [-d <discovery-config>] -c -n <timeout>

-# Timeout is the delay until the discovery is cancelled automatically
+# Timeout is the delay until the discovery is cancelled automatically.
+Timeout value can be given as a float value.

 # To validate the asset against the base-schema using linkml-validator where schema file should be yaml